The blunder to dissociate the Sahara from Sidi Ifni

 Throughout this chronology, the international community had never heard of the Polisario until 1973.
 It was not until that year that the Polisario started claiming to be the representative of the Sahrawi people and demanding their independence.

-After the withdrawal of Spain from the territory and subsequent signature of the Madrid Accord of November 14, 1975, Morocco and the Polisario waged a war over the sovereignty over the Sahara.
+After the withdrawal of Spain from the territory and subsequent signature of the Madrid Accord of November 14, 1975, Morocco and the Polisario waged a war over the sovereignty over the Western Sahara.
 Confrontations between the two sides lasted until 1991 when the United Nations brokered a ceasefire that took effect in September that year.

 *Samir Bennis is Morocco World News’ co-founder and editor-in-chief.